In This Article:

 Vitamin D is an essential hormone for healthy bones, immune function and blood cell formation.
 Luckily, your body produces vitamin D every time you step into the sunlight.
 Easy, right?

-Just keep in mind that you don’t need much unprotected sun exposure to meet your needs
+Just keep in mind that you don’t need much unprotected sun exposure to meet your needs.

 According to the World Health Organization (WHO), 5–15 minutes a few times a week is sufficient to maintain healthy vitamin D levels.

 Getting some sunshine and fresh air is also great for your mood.
 There’s nothing quite like soaking up some good old-fashioned rays to turn that frown upside down.
 But that doesn’t mean it’s safe to sit out and bake sans sunscreen for hours on end.
-That’s where a great natural sunscreen comes in (I share my recommendations below).
+That’s where a great natural sunscreen comes in (I share my recommendation below).

+The sun can have some serious damaging effects (no matter how beautiful it is!).
 Ultraviolet A (UVA) and Ultraviolet B (UVB) are the two types of sun rays that travel through the earth’s atmosphere and shine down on your glorious skin.
 They’re responsible for the golden tan so many of us try to attain each year.
 But if you think that this sun-kissed tone is healthy, think again.
 When your skin darkens, it’s actually a warning sign that your body is trying to prevent further DNA damage.
 (Psst… Don’t worry if you can’t bear to ditch that glow—check out my guide to safe self-tanner here.)

 This is just one example of the ways UVA and UVB impact your health.
 Now let’s explore the difference between the two so that we know why it’s important to protect our skin from both.